Hisham546/ChatPulse/README.md

 # ChatPulse

-A fully fledged chatting app.
+A chatting app made in React Native.

 ## Features: